xidaniel/TickRecognization/README.md

 ## About The Project
 This project cooperated with the Laboratory of Medical Zoology (LMZ) to develop a Lightweight convolutional neural network (CNN) model to recognize Tick.
 And then to develop an real-time application deployed on Android mobile phone.
-- This is screenshot from phone.
+- This is screenshot from Android phone.
 <img src="tick.png" alt="Pulpit rock" width="404" height="328">

 <!-- GETTING STARTED -->